Lennard-Jones fluid

 My first input

 To run a simulation using LAMMPS, one needs to write a series of commands in an input script.
-For clarity, this script will be divided into five categories which we are going to fill up one by one.
+For clarity, the input scripts written for this first tutorial will be divided into five categories which we are going to fill up one by one.

 Create a folder, call it my-first-input/, and then create a blank text file in it called input.lammps.
-Copy the following lines in input.lammps, where a line starting with a brace (#) is a comment that is ignored by LAMMPS:
+Copy the following lines in input.lammps, where a line starting with a hash symbol (#) is a comment ignored by LAMMPS:

 # PART A - ENERGY MINIMIZATION